joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

 2. ### Making a topic branch:

-   A topic branch is a short-lived branch that we will create and use for a single article, to make it easier to see what changes were made.
-It is important to make a new branch whenever we want to make changes; otherwise it can be a hassle to keep our fork up-to-date with the main repository.
+   A topic branch is a short-lived branch that we will create and use for a single article or group of changes, to make it easier to see what changes were made.
+It is important to make a new branch whenever we want to make changes to a repository; otherwise it can be a hassle to keep our fork up-to-date with the main repository.

    1. Go to your forked repository.
 It can be found here:
       `https://github.com/YOUR-GITHUB-USERNAME-HERE/RegenCo-op`
    2. Click on the button that says "Branch: **master**".
    3. In the input box, type in the permalink text: `Your-Permalink-Here`
    4. Click the "Create branch:..." button.
+   5. The button should now say "Branch: **Your-Permalink-Here**".

 3. ### Making and Pushing Changes:

    Now we will add our article and images folder (if you used images) to GitHub.

    1. #### Edit the article layout:

+      This is where you article will be located in the navigation bar.

       **_Note:_** Make sure your branch is on the one you created earlier.
-There should be a button that says "**Branch: Your-Permalink-Here**".
+There should be a button that says "Branch: **Your-Permalink-Here**".
 If it does not say that, click it and change it.

       1. Open the "**docs**" folder.
       2. Open the "**_data**" folder.